Executive Director and Member of the Board of Directors

 During the time he served as the University’s head strength and conditioning coach, all 21 of the BYU Men’s and Women’s Intercollegiate Athletic Teams experienced phenomenal success and won numerous Conference Championships.
 The BYU Football Program participated in 21 major bowl games and won 17 Conference Championships – 10 of them consecutively.
 The football and golf teams both won National Championships.
 Many of the athletic teams consistently dominated their Conference and were nationally ranked almost every year.
 The University’s intercollegiate athletic teams combined won the Conference’s Supremacy Trophy each year – an award presented to the university whose athletic teams won more Conference Championships than any of the other universities in the Conference that year.

 The success of the BYU Athletic Department during this time resulted in two Outland Trophy Winners, a Heisman Trophy Winner, as well as literally hundreds of All-Conference and All-American athletes.
 After finishing their careers at BYU, many of these athletes went on to compete on the professional level in a variety of sports.
-Coach Stiggins’ strength and conditioning program undoubtedly played a major role in helping these athletes reach their full athletic potential.
+Coach Stiggins’ strength and conditioning program undoubtedly played a significant role in helping these athletes reach their full athletic potential.

-Chuck developed a comprehensive, computerized strength training program which eliminated the guesswork from strength training by providing sets, repetitions, poundage, intensity, and recovery periods for each individual.
+Chuck developed a comprehensive, computerized strength training program which eliminated the guesswork from strength training by providing sets, repetitions, poundage, intensity, and recovery periods for each individual based on solid periodization concepts.
 The Program was individualized by sport/position/event and then tailored to meet the needs of each individual athlete.
 The program was also designed to be used by physical education classes, health clubs, wellness and fitness centers, sports medicine clinics, as well as by the general population (ages 14 and older).